Fact Sheet I2

 In Victoria, the Serjeant-at-Arms announces the Usher’s arrival, and the Speaker tells the Serjeant to let the Usher into the Chamber.
 The Usher then delivers the Governor's message, inviting members to the Council Chamber to hear the Governor’s speech.

 The Serjeant-at-Arms leads the Speaker, the clerks and members to the Council Chamber to hear the Governor’s speech.
-The speech describes the government’s legislative program.
 At the end of the speech, the Governor presents a copy to the Speaker.

-After the Governor’s speech, Assembly members return to their Chamber and the Speaker suspends the sitting until later in the afternoon.
+After the Governor’s speech, Assembly members return to their Chamber and the Speaker suspends the sitting until later in the day.

-Members and invited guests attend a garden party in the parliamentary gardens to celebrate the new Parliament.
+Members and invited guests attend a reception in the parliamentary gardens to celebrate the new Parliament.

 The sitting resumes with question time.
 The Legislative Assembly then deals with administrative issues known as ‘formal business’ (see Fact Sheet A1: A Typical Sitting Day in the Assembly).
 This is an expression of the Assembly's independence from the Queen, as it chooses to deal with its own business before responding to the Governor's speech.